warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     *   -or- any other working compiler that provides support for the Win32 SDK.

+    [top]

 OBTAINING THE SOURCE

-    Always get the latest sources at the XMail home page http://www.xmailserver.org/ because otherwise you may be using an old version.
+    Always get the latest sources at the XMail home page
+    <http://www.xmailserver.org/> because otherwise you may be using an old
+    version.

     Use the correct distribution for your system and don't mix Unix files